Montgomery Scholars Program

 What are the admissions requirements for the Montgomery Scholars Program?

 Admission to the Montgomery Scholars program is competitive.
-All candidates applying to the Montgomery Scholars program must submit a special Montgomery Scholars Application.
+All candidates applying to Montgomery College’s Montgomery Scholars Program must submit a credit admissions application to Montgomery College and a Montgomery Scholars Application with supporting documents.

 In addition, the following documents must be submitted by the Montgomery Scholars application deadline: